 Although most countries in Latin America are very Catholic with a socially conservative outlook, we found that most are quickly evolving to embrace their LGBTQ communities.
 We particularly saw this in Uruguay, Argentina, the big cities of Colombia, parts of Mexico, south Brazil and Santiago in Chile.

-Santiago – Chile
+1. Santiago – Chile

-One of our favourite things about the city is that as a sign of solidarity towards the LGBTQ community, the Moneda Palace (the formal offices for the President) in Central Santiago is lit up with rainbow colours on 17 May for the International Day Against Homophobia Transphobia and Biphobia (IDAHOTB) – every year without fail.
+One of our favorite things about the city is that as a sign of solidarity toward the LGBTQ community, the Moneda Palace (the formal offices for the President) in Central Santiago is lit up with rainbow colors on 17 May for the International Day Against Homophobia Transphobia and Biphobia (IDAHOTB) – every year without fail.
 Read more in our interview with Ivan from Santiago about what it's like growing up gay in Chile.

-Mexico City – Mexico
+2. Mexico City – Mexico

-The gay scene of Mexico City is largely based around the Zona Rosa area, with awesome bars and clubs like Almacen, Nicho and Kinky.
+The gay scene of Mexico City is largely based around the Zona Rosa area, with awesome bars and clubs like Almacen, Nicho, and Kinky.

-Puerto Vallarta – Mexico
+3. Puerto Vallarta – Mexico

-Buenos Aires – Argentina
+4. Buenos Aires – Argentina

 We love Buenos Aires for so many reasons.
 Other than the rich tango culture and delicious steaks, the city has a fun gay scene and is very welcoming to gay visitors.

 The other reason we love Buenos Aires is because of the renaissance of queer tango.
-There are a few gay “milongas” (tango halls) like “La Marshall” and “Tango Queer“, both in San Telmo, which each run LGBTQ nights, including dance lessons for all levels, followed by a live show with same sex partners.
+There are a few gay “milongas” (tango halls) like “La Marshall” and “Tango Queer“, both in San Telmo, which each run LGBTQ nights, including dance lessons for all levels, followed by a live show with gay partners.

-Sāo Paulo – Brazil
+5. Sāo Paulo – Brazil

 Sāo Paulo has the country's largest LGBTQ community, with a gay scene to match it.
 The big highlight is the mega club called “The Week”.